yamerooo123/ResearchNBugBountyEncyclopedia/Researches/Skyrim/Findings.md

 As you can see, the content of the file is binary.

-4. After some research, i discover the ".ess" file is The Elder Scrolls Saved Game (.ess).
+4. After some research, i discovered the ".ess" file is The Elder Scrolls Saved Game (.ess).
 ---
 ```
 Source: https://gist.github.com/felipepodesta/e87252275b437133d2f0